Aashishsharma/Learnings/MongoDB/Mongoose.md

 const res = await Person.updateMany({ name: /Stark$/ }, { isDeleted: true });
 res.n; // Number of documents matched
 res.nModified; // Number of documents modified

+// Try to not use Update methods since they skip schema validation
+// See Validation Skip section, instea do this let user = await MyModel.find({ name: 'john'});
+user.name = 'kyle'
+user.save();
+// this will run the validation
+// but sometimes it's convenient to use updateMany(), since we are doing a bulk update

 // 4 Delete
 Character.deleteOne({ name: 'Eddard Stark' }, function (err) {});